fergustaylor/openprescribingR/README.md

 # openprescribingR

-OpenprescribingR is a small package I made to allow you to import OpenPrescribing data directly into RStudio.
+OpenprescribingR is a small package I made to import OpenPrescribing data directly into RStudio.

 It uses the (beta) RESTful API from OpenPrescribing.